Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 This export of violent young men from the Arabian peninsula has gone hand in hand with a massive programme whereby the Saudis have sought to use their oil wealth to convert Islamic schools and theological colleges across the world to the puritanical hardline Wahhabi doctrines which constitute Saudi Arabia’s official religious ideology.
 The intention is to change Wahhabism from a fringe doctrine within Sunni Islam into its mainstream.

-The objective has been legitimise the position of the Al-Saud both within the Kingdom and outside it by establishing them the leaders of Sunni Islam.
+The objective has been to legitimise the position of the Al-Saud both within the Kingdom and outside it by establishing them as the leaders of Sunni Islam and indeed ultimately of Islam as a whole.

 The decisive step was the decision in 1986 to add the title “Custodian of the Two Holy Mosques” to the official title of the Saudi King.